-How can I protect myself from ransomware?
+How do I protect myself from ransomware?

-2. Back up all of your files
+2. Back up all your files

-3. Always install legitimate updates
+3. Always install valid updates

-4. Install an antivirus app
+4. Install an antivirus program

-Antivirus software can detect malware and block it from penetrating your computer before it will become visible or a threat for you.
+Antivirus software can detect malware and prevent it from penetrating your pc before it will become visible or a threat for you.
 Nonetheless, be sure to only download such software from respectable companies like Bitdefender, Kaspersky Lab, and Norton.

 5. Never cover the ransom